Saving our first life

 Mari Davidson, Nutrition

-Ophelia Dunk, Guatemala Special Projects
+Ophelia Dunk, Guatemala Education and Special Projects

 Jean Gabarra, China Healing Home